hyperchomp/prgl/README.md

 ### Bundled
 These dependencies are bundled in the project source code and don't require installation.
-* [Glad](https://github.com/Dav1dde/glad) for **glad1** as a GL loader.
+* [Glad](https://github.com/Dav1dde/glad) (MIT) for **glad1** as a GL loader.
-* [stb](https://github.com/nothings/stb) for stb_image as a loader for things like textures.
+* [stb](https://github.com/nothings/stb) (MIT) for stb_image as a loader for things like textures.
-* [cglm](https://github.com/recp/cglm) For linear algebra (2D/3D math).
+* [cglm](https://github.com/recp/cglm) (MIT) For linear algebra (2D/3D math).
 This is what pr3d leverages for vectors, matrices, and all the math that goes along with them.
 This library is meant to be used directly when developing with pr3d for the data structures and supporting math it provides.

 ## Contributing